-The museum has about 1,500 objects, some of them donated by the inhabitants of Praga (for example a great sign by one of Praga’s hairdressers) and is a very lively example of a cooperation between people living in an area and an institution.
+The museum has about 1,500 objects, some of them donated by the inhabitants of Praga (for example a great sign by one of Praga’s hairdressers) and is a very lively example of cooperation between people living in an area and an institution.
 Until 16 October the exhibition is about photography works of Celina Osiecka.